fms/FullStack_April-2023/04-nodeJS/16 - personal project/assignment.md

-Create a personal project using mongoose, express, and node, and a client in typescript.
+Create a personal project using mongoose, express, node, and a client in typescript.

-Create something new which interests you.
+Create something new that interests you.

 Difficulty levels:
 1. Create a project with one entity.